 Dutch ovens are also great to use in the oven because of their size and, again, the amazingly even heat.
 They’re great to use for roasting and braising meat, like pot roasts or roasted chickens.
 The thick walls of the Dutch oven also mimic the thick crock of a slow cooker, so many slow cooker recipes can be converted to the oven by using a Dutch oven (here is a conversion chart).
 Dutch ovens also make the perfect steam-filled environment for baking fresh no-knead bread.
 You’ve got to try it!

 Dutch ovens are usually constructed of cast iron, but many are also coated in enamel for easy cleanup and care.
 While some fancier Dutch ovens can cost hundreds of dollars, there are definitely budget-friendly models available.
-I have this Amazon Basics Enameled Dutch Oven, which cost less than $50, and I love it so much that I bought a second one!
+I have this Amazon Basics Enameled Dutch Oven, which cost about $50, and I love it so much that I bought a second one!
 Lodge also makes a really affordable non-enameled cast-iron Dutch oven that is very affordable, but the bare cast iron surface will require a little more care.

 All three (!!) of my Dutch ovens are 6-quart size, which has worked out perfectly for the types of recipes I make—big batches of soup, beans, large roasts, and whole loafs of bread.
 Smaller Dutch ovens are available, but you can usually use the larger ovens for smaller recipes just as well.